Leadership in the Community

 - a female partner was president of the Board of Trustees of the Philadelphia Bar Foundation

-- an African-American partner was chancellor of the 13,000-member Philadelphia Bar Association
+- a former African-American partner was chancellor of the 13,000-member Philadelphia Bar Association

-- an African-American of counsel was a federal judge for more than 28 years, serving on the bench of the U.S. District Court for the Eastern District of Pennsylvania; he was chief judge for seven years
+- a former African-American of counsel was a federal judge for more than 28 years, serving on the bench of the U.S. District Court for the Eastern District of Pennsylvania; he was chief judge for seven years

 - several female attorneys and attorneys of color have been elected to the American Law Institute